-This Fig Walnut Soda Bread with Honey Butter is the perfect treat any time of year, but especially lovely for St. Patrick’s Day!
+This delicious soda bread is filled with figs and walnuts.
+It’s a lovely bread any time of year, but especially lovely for St. Patrick’s Day!

 I make this soda bread every year about this time.
 It’s a great lead up to St. Patrick’s Day.
 And every time I make it, I’m reminded what a great treat it is to enjoy all year round.
 It’s so easy to make and the fig and walnut flavours are so perfect together!

 This soda bread is very, very lightly sweet.
 That’s why I highly recommend the addition of the honey butter!
 Beyond the creamy butter, the touch of sweetness it adds to every bit is just the thing to bring all the flavours together.

 Ingredients and Substitutions

 Buttermilk – real buttermilk is great, but if you don’t have any on hand, make your own for this recipe by measuring out 2 cups of regular milk and removing two Tablespoons of it.
 Replace with 2 Tablespoons of white vinegar or lemon juice.